devops329/devops/instruction/gitHubActions/gitHubActions.md

 Jobs can be configured with dependencies on other jobs, though by default, they run in parallel.
 When a job depends on another, it waits for the dependent job to complete.
 For instance, multiple build jobs for different architectures can run in parallel, followed by a packaging job that depends on the successful completion of all build jobs.

 Workflow jobs run concurrently, but they can be dependent on each other by specifying what a job **needs** before it can execute.
-In the following example, the workflow defines build, analyze, and deploy jobs.
-The analyze job requires the build job to complete before it runs.
-The deploy job requires both the build and analyze to complete.
+In the following example, the workflow defines `build`, `analyze`, and `deploy` jobs.
+The `analyze` job requires the `build` job to complete before it runs.
+The `deploy` job requires both the build and analyze to complete.

 ```yml
 jobs: